maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

  5. Display a graphical representation of each PRT, that can be clicked to jump to that Node on the editing form.
 * Create a "tidy question" script that can be used to rename Inputs, PRTs and/or Nodes everywhere in a question.
   * Enable an arbitrary node to be designated as the root node/auto find natural root?
-* Introduce a variable so the maxima code "knows the attempt number".
-[Note to self: check how this changes reporting]
 * You cannot use one PRT node to guard the evaluation of another, for example Node 1 check x = 0, and only if that is false, Node 2 do 1 / x.
 We need to change how PRTs do CAS evaluation.
-* Consolidation of mailing lists, forum, wiki etc.
- 1. Update forum.
- 2. Announcements on Moodle mailing lists.
- 3. Re-install demonstration servers.
 * Review the list of forbidden keywords.
-* Enable certain packages to be loaded by STACK.
 * **DONE** Add CAStext-enabled ALT tags to the automatically generated images.
 For example, adding a final, optional, string argument to the "plot" command that the system uses as the ALT text of the image.
 That way, we can say the function that the graph is of.
-* With "Check the type of the response" set to "Yes", if an expression is given and an equation is entered, the error generated is: "Your answer is an equation, but the expression to which it is being compared is not.
+* **DONE** With "Check the type of the response" set to "Yes", if an expression is given and an equation is entered, the error generated is: "Your answer is an equation, but the expression to which it is being compared is not.
 You may have typed something like "y=2*x+1" when you only needed to type "2*x+1"."
 This might confuse students.
 They don't know what " the expression to which it is being compared" is!
 Perhaps this warning could be reworded something like: "You have entered an equation, but an equation is not expected here.
 You may have typed something like "y=2*x+1" when you only needed to type "2*x+1"."
 We should have more messages for each type of failed situation....

+## Community

+* Consolidation of mailing lists, forum, wiki etc.
+ 1. Update forum.
+ 2. Announcements on Moodle mailing lists.
+ 3. Re-install demonstration servers.

+# Changes in features between STACK 3.0 and STACK 3.1.

+* Alt tags in images generated by plots has changed.
+The default value now includes a string representation of the function plotted.
+See [plots](../CAS/Plots.md#alttext) for more details.